History of Sankshi Fort

 Starting here the highest point of the fort, which is around a hundred feet higher, is arrived at by steep unpleasant steps or corners cut in the rock.
 Over, twenty feet higher than the Jagmata tank, and on the right side going up, is a fifth storage called after Gajishah.

 On the same level and somewhat further to the north, are two all the more substantial storages opening into each other.
-Like the Gajishah storage their top is backing on square columns.
+Like the Gajishah storage, their top is backed by square columns.
 The most northerly of these two is the most dynamic tank in the fort.

 It is called Govandi in view of a segment divider that partitions the storage into two sections.
 It has an entrance around 2' 6" square, with on every support a widespread creation.
 The mistakes have been purposely crushed.
 Over the entrance is the beam with a span of greenery.